casper-network/docs-archive/implementation/serialization-standard.rst

     - ``StoredContractByName { name: "U5A74bSZH8abT8HqVaK9", entry_point: "gIetSxltnRDvMhWdxTqQ", args: 07beadc3da884faa17454a }``
     - ``0x0214000000553541373462535a483861625438487156614b39140000006749657453786c746e5244764d685764785471510b00000007beadc3da884faa17454a``

 - StoredVersionedContractByHash serializes such that the first byte within the serialized buffer is 3u8.
-However, the field version within the enum serializes as a Option CLValue, i.e if the value is None as shown in the example, it serializes to 0, else it serialises the inner u32 value which is described below.
+However, the field version within the enum serializes as a Option CLValue, i.e if the value is None as shown in the example, it serializes to 0, else it serializes the inner u32 value which is described below.
     - ``StoredVersionedContractByHash { hash: b348fdd0d0b3f66468687df93141b5924f6bb957d5893c08b60d5a78d0b9a423, version: None, entry_point: "PsLz5c7JsqT8BK8ll0kF", args: 3d0d7f193f70740386cb78b383e2e30c4f976cf3fa834bafbda4ed9dbfeb52ce1777817e8ed8868cfac6462b7cd31028aa5a7a60066db35371a2f8 }``
     - ``0x03b348fdd0d0b3f66468687df93141b5924f6bb957d5893c08b60d5a78d0b9a423001400000050734c7a3563374a73715438424b386c6c306b463b0000003d0d7f193f70740386cb78b383e2e30c4f976cf3fa834bafbda4ed9dbfeb52ce1777817e8ed8868cfac6462b7cd31028aa5a7a60066db35371a2f8``

 - StoredVersionedContractByName serializes such that the first byte within the serialized buffer is 4u8.
-The name and entry_point are serialised as a String CLValue, with the Option version field serializing to 0 if the value is None, else it serialises the inner u32 value as described below.
+The name and entry_point are serialized as a String CLValue, with the Option version field serializing to 0 if the value is None, else it serializes the inner u32 value as described below.
     - ``StoredVersionedContractByName { name: "lWJWKdZUEudSakJzw1tn", version: Some(1632552656), entry_point: "S1cXRT3E1jyFlWBAIVQ8", args: 9975e6957ea6b07176c7d8471478fb28df9f02a61689ef58234b1a3cffaebf9f303e3ef60ae0d8 }``
     - ``0x04140000006c574a574b645a5545756453616b4a7a7731746e01d0c64e61140000005331635852543345316a79466c57424149565138270000009975e6957ea6b07176c7d8471478fb28df9f02a61689ef58234b1a3cffaebf9f303e3ef60ae0d8``

-- Transfer serialises such that the first byte within the serialised buffer contains is 5u8, with the remaining bytes of the buffer containing the bytes contained within the args field of Transfer.
+- Transfer serializes such that the first byte within the serialized buffer contains is 5u8, with the remaining bytes of the buffer containing the bytes contained within the args field of Transfer.

 is_valid
 ~~~~~~~~